-Home to the nation’s largest wheat export center in Portland, and the largest deep-water port between San Francisco and Puget Sound at Coos Bay, the maritime industry in Oregon plays an important part in the nation’s cargo operations business, with $14 billion in imports and exports moving through the Port of Portland alone each year.
+Home to the nation’s largest wheat export gateway, and the largest deep-water port between San Francisco and Puget Sound at Coos Bay, the maritime industry in Oregon plays an important part in the nation’s cargo operations business.
+Approximately $14 billion in imports and $20 billion in exports move through the Port of Portland in 2015.
 From work on freighters to cargo handling in ports and harbors, maritime employment in Oregon is thriving.
 Oregon’s status as home to one of the largest salmon fishing industries in the world, as well as the various opportunities in fish packing, ship building, the cruise ship industry, and recreational boating also contribute to its thriving maritime industry.

 Driven by their own passion for maritime pursuits and decades of combined experience serving clients like you, the experienced maritime attorneys of Anderson Carey Williams & Neidzwski know what it takes to fight for maximum compensation in your Oregon maritime injury case.
 To find out what Anderson Carey Williams & Neidzwski can do for you, call 1 (800) 262-8529 today and schedule your free initial case consultation.

 The experienced Portland maritime injury attorneys of Anderson Carey Williams & Neidzwski are knowledgeable and passionate about Oregon’s maritime industry ventures.
 They understand how maritime law can become complicated in an injury case, whether you’re a shipbuilder in Portland or a commercial fisherman on the mouth of the Columbia River.